raleel/mythras-srd/0007_Magic.md

 Instant, Ranged

 Avert is used to dismiss another spell within range.
-Avert can be cast reactively to neutralise offensive spells, by using the Counter Magic Reactive Action.
+Avert can be cast reactively to neutralize offensive spells, by using the Counter Magic Reactive Action.

 ### Befuddle

 Ranged, Resist (Willpower)

 Befuddle causes confusion within the mind of a corporeal target.
 The subject of the spell has difficulty thinking straight, forgetting where it is, what it is doing and why – often lapsing into disassociated lines of thought.
-Befuddled targets can still act in self defence, but cannot initiate any constructive activity until the spell ends.
+Befuddled targets can still act in self defense, but cannot initiate any constructive activity until the spell ends.
 Any sort of attack or threatening action instantly breaks the spell, whether or not it was directed specifically at the befuddled target.

 ### Bladesharp

-_**Touch**_
+**Touch**

 Bladesharp is cast on edged and piercing melee weapons.
 It increases the damage of a weapon by one dice step and incidentally leaves the edge honed after the spell concludes.
-This spell is often used on tools such as logging axes, ploughsploughs, and razors.
+This spell is often used on tools such as logging axes, ploughs, and razors.
 Thus, casting this spell on a dagger increases it to 1d6+1 damage, whereas the same spell on a great axe would increase it to 2d8+2 damage.
 (1d4→1d6→1d8→1d10→2d6→2d8→2d10).

 ### Bludgeon

 Touch

-Bludgeon is similar tolike Bladesharp but used on weapons and tools that deal blunt-force trauma rather than cutting or piercing damage.
+Bludgeon is like Bladesharp but used on weapons and tools that deal blunt-force trauma rather than cutting or piercing damage.
 It is normally used to aid with threshing grain, fulling wool, or similar heavy-duty work.

 ### Breath